 Subject Instance Co-ordinatorJames Maxwell

-Two 1.0 hours workshop per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+Two 1.0 hours workshop per week on weekdays from week 31 to week 43 and delivered via face-to-face.

 |One 1-hour mid-semester test.||20||01|

 |Two Group Reports (each 750 words/student total)||20||01, 03, 04|

 |One Individual report (1,250 words) and 5 min oral presentation (100-words equivalent)||10||01, 02, 05|